How we safeguard the children and young people we work with

 SHARING INFORMATION ABOUT CHILD PROTECTION AND GOOD PRACTICE WITH, CHILDREN, STAFF AND VOLUNTEERS

 Good communication is essential in any organisation.
-In Love for Life every effort will be made to assure that, should individuals have concerns, they will be listened to and taken seriously.
+In ‘This is Creative Enterprise’ every effort will be made to assure that, should individuals have concerns, they will be listened to and taken seriously.

 Children and young people

 Children and young people have a right to information, especially any information that could make life better and safer for them.
 ‘This is Creative Enterprise’ will act to ensure they have information about how, and with whom, they can share their concerns, complaints and anxieties.

 When sharing information, ‘This is Creative Enterprise’ personnel will be sensitive to the level of understanding and maturity, as well as to the level of responsibility, of the people with whom they are sharing.

 We recognise that all matters relating to child protection are confidential.
 The School’s (Child Protection Liasion Officers) CPLOs will disclose any information about a child to other members of staff on a need to know basis only.
 TICE will only share information about a child with adults who have parental responsibility, or where a parent/guardian with parental responsibility has given written permission to do so, or where it is necessary in order to safeguard the child from harm.
 All TICE staff and mentors are aware that TICE has a professional responsibility to share information with other agencies in order to safeguard children.
 All schools and any other identified individuals at TICE must be aware that they cannot promise a child to keep secrets which might compromise the child’s safety or wellbeing.